 Bloomsday 2022 Festival Schedule of Events

-Friend of the Festival Craig Morriss will once again be exhibiting his brilliant and delightful caricatures of Joyce and his modernist milieu for our festival via a special page on his website.
-This year, his book will also be available for purchase at a selection of our events.
+Friend of the Festival Craig Morriss once again exhibited his brilliant and delightful caricatures of Joyce and his modernist milieu for our festival via a special page on his website.
+Click here to view!

 Saturday June 11

 11:00 AM – 12:30 PM: A walking tour of Haunted Old Montreal, on the theme of Ripples.